Breast Cancer: Lymph Node Surgery for Staging CancerSkip to the navigation

 There are two ways for your doctor to check the lymph nodes under your arm.
 They are:

 - Axillary lymph node dissection.
-During this surgery, 10 to 20 lymph nodes in the armpit are removed and checked for cancer cells.
+During this surgery, some of the lymph nodes in the armpit are removed and checked for cancer cells.

 - Sentinel lymph node biopsy.
 This is a procedure in which tissue is removed from the lymph node closest to the cancer—the sentinel node (SN) or group of nodes—to help find out whether breast cancer has spread to this area.